taylorelley/hot-choc/README.md

 This project contains a Next.js frontend for rating hot chocolate drinks.
 The original app stored all data in `localStorage`.

 A simple Express backend has been added under `server/` to provide a real API for user management and ratings.
-Data is persisted in a JSON file for demonstration purposes.
+Data is persisted in a SQLite database for demonstration purposes.

 ## Running the frontend